The EB-5 Visa Cost

 Business Expenses: Direct investors should consider the costs related to establishing and managing their new commercial enterprise, such as real estate acquisition, business development, and operational expenses.

 Business Plan Fee: You need to hire a third-party to create a business plan.
-The business plan will demonstrate to USCIS that your project meets the necessary job creation and capital investment requirements.
+The business plan will demonstrate to USCIS that your EB-5 project meets the necessary job creation and capital investment requirements.

 TEA Report: You also need to hire a third-party to create a report verifying that your project is located in a rural or targeted employment area if you wish to qualify for the lower investment amount.